ccli8/NuMaker-mbed-ce-Cellular-example/README.md

             "QUECTEL_BG96.rx": "D0",
             "target.network-default-interface-type": "CELLULAR",

+   For QUECTEL EC2x, please add the first three configurations.
+    "target_overrides": {
+        "*": {
+            "GENERIC_AT3GPP.provide-default": true,
+            "GENERIC_AT3GPP.tx": "D1",
+            "GENERIC_AT3GPP.rx": "D0",
+            "target.network-default-interface-type": "CELLULAR",

+3. Add the cellular network APN support in mbed_app.json.

 For other configurations, you can refer the original README content as below.

-3. Add the cellular network APN support in mbed_app.json.

 ====================================================================================================